-Our partnership with OneWisconsin Financial Group provides our members the opportunity to work with professionals with the knowledge and experience to guide you through all of your financial stages in life.
-By listening to your goals, they will work with you to put together a plan that offers you the best opportunities, to stay on track with your goals and assist you in every step of the way as you pursue them.
+Our partnership with Anchor Financial Group provides our members the opportunity to work with professionals with the knowledge and experience to guide you through all of your financial stages in life.
+By listening to your goals, they will work with you to put together a plan that offers you the best opportunities to stay on track with your goals and will assist you every step of the way as you pursue them.

 When meeting with a financial advisor for an initial discussion, have these things in mind:

 - Cash and Debt Management – Are you finding that sometimes you run out of money before the end of the month?
 Having a conversation with a financial advisor can assist you in bringing order to you monthly finances and putting together a plan to get you on solid financial footing.

 - Retirement Planning — Have you determined approximately when you expect to retire and how much you need to accumulate as a nest egg?
 If your retirement is close at hand or if you are already retired, your financial advisor can help you calculate how much you can withdraw for annual living expenses with the goal of not depleting your assets.